Poland Spring taps Lincoln for new water source

-After more than a year of keeping customers and towns guessing, Poland Spring has picked the Bella Luna spring in Lincoln as its ninth spring water source in Maine, the company announced Thursday.
+Poland Spring has picked the Bella Luna spring in Lincoln as its ninth spring water source in Maine, the company announced Thursday.
+It still has not chosen a location for its new bottling plant, a company source said.

 Poland Spring signed a contract with the Lincoln Water District to buy the water, which will be collected at the new Lincoln load station that is expected to be fully operational in the coming months.
 From there, it will be transferred into tankers to distribute to various Poland Spring bottling plants.

-Note: Correction: An earlier version of this report incorrectly stated that Poland Spring would add a bottling plant in Lincoln.
-The company has not made a decision on a site for a new bottling plant.